WebSnifferHQ/public-email-domains/README.md

-# Free Public Email Domains
+# Public Email Domains

 A curated list of free public (personal, not disposable) email domains.

 Please ⭐ STAR ⭐ this repo is you find it useful.
 It helps to gain more exposure and receive more contributions 🙏.

-Check out also our [list of disposable / temporary email domains](https://github.com/WebSnifferHQ/temporary-and-disposable-email-domains/).
+Check out also our [list of disposable / temporary / throwaway email domains](https://github.com/WebSnifferHQ/temporary-and-disposable-email-domains/).

 ---